Gowthamipriya1307/Machine-Learning-Classification/README.md

 - F1-score
 - ROC AUC Score

-Refer to the notebook for full evaluation details and comparison charts.

 ---

 ## ✅ Results

-Model performance is compared using several metrics to identify the most effective classifier for stroke prediction.
+Model performance is compared using several metrics and maximizing recall to identify the most effective classifier for stroke prediction.
 Final results and interpretations are shown in the notebook.

 ---